Editing Physiological Signals in Videos Using Latent Representations: Evaluation

 \subsection{Implementation}

 We adopt the publicly available 3D Causal VAE~\cite{yang2024cogvideox} model as our video compressor.
 This model provides a four times downsampling in spatial resolution and an eight times downsampling in the temporal dimension.
 For text embedding, we utilize the pretrained CLIP~\cite{radford2021learning} model \texttt{ViT-B/32} as the prompt encoder.
 Our framework is trained using four NVIDIA RTX 4090 GPUs, each with 24 GB of memory.
 We use a batch size of 4 and conduct the training for 30 epochs.
 The training is optimized using the AdamW~\cite{paszke2017automatic} optimizer, and a OneCycle learning rate scheduler~\cite{DBLP:journals/corr/abs-1708-07120} is employed, with base learning rate set to $5 \times 10^{-4}$.
-Prior to being fed into the 3D Causal VAE encoder, each input video is temporally chunked into clips of 128 frames and spatially cropped to retain only the facial region, with spatial size of $72\times72$.
+Prior to being fed into the 3D Causal VAE encoder, each input video is temporally chunked into clips of 128 frames and spatially cropped to retain only the facial region.
+Following the resolution used in the state of the art literature~\cite{liu2022rppg,DBLP:confbmvcYuLZ19}, we resize the resolution of facial region to 72 px by 72 px.
+We adopt the well-established POS estimator~\cite{wang2017algorithmic} throughout all stages of our framework, following its widespread use in recent rPPG works~\cite{liu2022rppg}.
+POS provides stable and consistent pulse estimations compared with alternative estimators~\cite{10.1007/s11263-023-01758-1,chen2018deepphys} as evidenced evaluations in our Table ~\ref{tab:estimators}.